• Skip to primary navigation

 The reason is some “a long time” may appear like a specific point of time to some while many agree it’s only a period of time in the strict sense.

-Even as some users try to use “a long time ago” to mean a specific point of time.
+Even some users try to use “a long time ago” to mean a specific point in time.
 For example:

 I’ve been living here since a long time ago.